indika/blog/_posts/2013-10-25-cooking-with-chef.md

 ---
 layout: post
 title: Cooking a Web-Server with Chef-Solo [DRAFT]
-description: "Cooking a Web-Servers with Chef-Solo"
+description: "Cooking a Web-Server with Chef-Solo"
 modified: 2013-10-25
-tags: chef, publishing
+tags: [chef, chef-solo, web server, devops]
 comments: false
 share: true
 ---

 Stasis is bad.
-There is nothing agile about stasis.
+There is nothing agile about statis.

-This is a recipe on how to use Chef recipes.
-This is my Ruby naive understanding of Chef.
+When a component falls into statis, I'll let it be, and it'll carry on doing what it does.
+Until it breaks, that is.
+Everything falls apart until it can be fixed.

+When I first SSH'd into a remote box on the other side of the world, I felt like a hacker.
+I would pain-stakingly wait the 250ms RTT and configure the box.
+I had to.
+If I did not, everything would not work.
+Over time, the server fell into statis, and then it broke.
+Development stopped.
+Growth stopped.
+Changed stopped.

+Chef offers a means to declare your server architecture, and cook it.
+Learning to cook with Chef feels like learning a DSL.
+You have to learn a language which operates at a layer of abstraction above what you actually want to do.
-Cooking with Chef feels like learning a DSL, and while I despise learning DSLs because of the shortness of their lifespans, I find cooking with Chef an necessity when it comes to managing a server.
+I despise learning DSLs because of the shortness of their lifespans, however regarding Chef, learning it doesn't feel as esoteric as learning Puppet, and I find the process a necessity now.

 If you are like me, and like to experiment, then often things can go fubar.
-However, it's comforting to then experiment when you know you can get your system back up and running from scratch in 15minutes.
+It is comforting and encouraging to know that everything can be reconstructed in 15 minutes.

 # Concepts
+Cooking is simple.
+Chef offers a means of declaring a server architecture, while being agnostic to the underlying platform.
-Cooking is simple, however, the concepts and the roles they play were the biggest stumbling block I experienced.
+Simple. however, the concepts and the roles they play were the biggest stumbling block I experienced.

 Chef was built to distribute to multiple nodes